OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 In the last chapter we identified the available parallelism in our code, now we will use the `parallel loop` directive to accelerate the loops that we identified.
-Since we know that the two, doubly-nested sets of loops are parallel, simply add a `parallel loop` directive above both of them.
+Since we know that the two, doubly-nested sets of loops are parallel, simply add a `parallel loop` directive above each of them.
 This will inform the compiler that the outer of the two loops is safely parallel.
 Some compilers will additionally analyze the inner loop and determine that it is also parallel, but to be certain we will also add a `loop` directive around the